repiso-shalini/CB-Form-Assignment/README.md

 # CB-Form-Assignment
-It is a form assignment of CB using html and css.
+It is a form assignment of CB using html , css and javascript.